 She said, “That’s fine.
 That’s not a problem at all.”

-So, as I was pulling into the driveway, I saw a cop car there.
+So, as I was pulling into the driveway, I discovered a cop car at my client’s home.

 I’m thinking, “Oh man, I’m late.
 I should’ve got her insurance earlier,” joking to myself and making a little light of the situation.